A one stop guide to General Paediatric registrar positions in Victoria

 • RCH is located in the central suburb of Parkville, with easy transport links via bus, train, and trams.
 There is paid parking available on-site.

-For Registrars, options are available in the Evening Medical Lead and Short Stay Unit roles.
+For Senior Registrars, options are available in the Evening Medical Lead and Short Stay Unit roles.
 In addition, there are various clinics available for those looking to gain experience in General Medical and Subspecialty areas.
-These are consultant supervised, and an invaluable training ground.
-The Registrar SSU/EML/OPD roles are currently accredited for core training with the RACP General Paediatrics, with pending re-accreditation for 2023.
+These outpatient clinics are consultant supervised, and an invaluable training experience.
+The Senior Registrar roles are accredited for core training with the RACP General Paediatrics, if the registrar does at least one general paediatric clinic per week.
+Otherwise the role is accredited for non-core training for RACP General Paediatrics.